luisbocanegra/linux-guide-split-audio-ports/README.md

 ### 4.3 Link the profile to the card

-1. Create the file `/etc/udev/rules.d/91-pipewire-alsa-port-split.rules` (don't copy as is, modify according to explanation bellow)
+1. Create the file `/etc/udev/rules.d/91-pipewire-alsa-port-split.rules` (don't copy as is, modify according to explanation bellow).
+Also, if using the udev rule to apply hints from [Using script and udev rule for immutable distros](#using-script-and-udev-rule-for-immutable-distros) you can use the commented rule instead.

     ```sh
     SUBSYSTEM!="sound", GOTO="pipewire_end"